-In modular arithmetic, the modular multiplicative inverse of an integer $a \mod m$ is an integer $x \operatorname{such}$ that $a x \equiv 1 \pmod{m}$ .
+In modular arithmetic, the modular multiplicative inverse of an integer a modulo m is an integer x such that $a x \equiv 1 \pmod{m}$.

-se in the ring of integers modulo $\emph{m}$ , denoted $\mathbb{Z}m$ .

-Once defined, ${\it x}$ may be noted $a^{-1}$ , where the fact that the inversion is m-modular is implicit.

-The multiplicative inverse of a modulo m exists if and only if a and m are coprime (i.e., if $\gcd(a, m) = 1)$ , $l^{1}$ if the modular multiplicative inverse of a modulo m exists, the operation of division by a modulo m can be defined as multiplying by the inverse of a, which is in essence the same concept as division in the field of reals.
+That is, it is the multiplicative inv se in the ring of integers modulo m , denoted \mathbb{Z}m .
+Once defined, x may be noted a^{-1} , where the fact that the inversion is m-modular is implicit.
+The multiplicative inverse of a modulo m exists if and only if a and m are coprime (i.e., if gcd(a, m) = 1)^[1] if the modular multiplicative inverse of a modulo m exists, the operation of division by a modulo m can be defined as multiplying by the inverse of a, which is in essence the same concept as division in the field of reals.